 - Brightness climbs to a remarkable 500 nits

 If you’re looking for further Apple iMac upgrades, you’re out of luck.
 The company felt it was only the components that needed an update, which is totally understandable given the quality of the design and display.

 The model on review here has a huge 27-inch Retina screen and with a staggering 5K resolution.
 As such, on-screen images look extremely detailed.
 What’s more important to media professionals is colour accuracy and gamut coverage.
 Paired together, these measurements show how the Apple iMac 2019 performs when attempting to accurately display an image so it looks as similar to the real deal as possible.
 This is obviously important for designers and video editors.

 The Apple iMac 2019 excels here, with near-perfect colour accuracy and a massive range of colours on offer ensuring that photographs and images look spectacularly punchy.
-Apple claims there’s support for 1 billion colours, which is a heck of a lot.

 I was also able to verify Apple’s claim of 500-nit peak brightness, which is significantly more luminous than your average monitor.
 This ensures you won’t struggle to see what’s on display, regardless of the room’s lighting conditions.

-The Apple iMac 2019 flaunts the same-old iconic design
+Design – Apple iMac 2019 flaunts the same-old iconic design